sk5s/countdateapp/README.md

 ## Usage

-click add button to add a countdate
+Click the "+" button to add a Countdate.

 <p align="right">(<a href="#top">back to top</a>)</p>